Galina Ulanova, great Russian dancer

-Galina was born on January 8, 1910 in a family of renowned Mariinsky Ballet dancer, Sergey Ulanov.
-Galina’s first teacher was her mother, great dancer Maria Romanova.
+Pretty girl was born on January 8, 1910 into a family of renowned Mariinsky Ballet dancer, Sergey Ulanov.
+You know, Galina’s first teacher was her mother, great dancer Maria Romanova.

-In 1922, when Slava Zakharov and Galya Ulanova danced the mazurka among other pupils of the Leningrad Choreographic School, no one could guess that the girl would be a great dancer, who made Russian ballet famous, and a boy would be a famous choreographer…
+In 1922, when Slava Zakharov and Galya Ulanova danced the mazurka among other pupils of the Leningrad Choreographic School, no one could guess that the girl would be a great dancer and the boy would be a famous choreographer…

-Galina joined the Mariinsky Theatre in 1928.
+Young Ulanova finished school on May 16, 1928 and joined the Mariinsky Theatre.
 In 1944, when her fame reached Joseph Stalin, he transferred her to the Bolshoi Theatre, where she would be the prima ballerina for 16 years.

 In 1942, Galina worked in Alma-Ata (Kazakh State Academic Opera and Ballet Theatre).
-In 1945 she performed in Vienna, and a few years later danced in Stockholm and London, Paris and Sofia.
+Then, in 1945, she performed in Vienna, and a few years later she danced in Stockholm and London, Paris and Sofia.

-On December 29, 1960 at the Bolshoi Theatre took lace her farewell performance.
+On December 29, 1960 at the Bolshoi Theatre her farewell performance was held.

-More than thirty years great ballerina worked as a dance teacher.
+For more than thirty years the great ballerina worked as a dance teacher.

-The grand opening of the monument to Ulanova took place in 1990 in Stockholm.
-It was the first and only monument to the Russian person abroad, built during her lifetime.
+The grand opening of the monument to Ulanova was in 1990 in Stockholm.
+It was the first and only monument to the Russian person abroad, errected during her lifetime.

 “She is not just a brilliant dancer.
 She showed us how beautiful natural human feelings are – good, truth, beauty”, said the President of the International Dance Council, Bengdta Hegger.

-Ulanova’s flat in Moscow is a national museum now.
+Now Ulanova’s flat in Moscow is a national museum.

-She left this world aged 89, on March 21, 1998.
-Galina Ulanova was a whole era of Soviet ballet.
+She left this world at the age of 89, on March 21, 1998.
+Brilliant Galina Ulanova was a whole era of Soviet ballet.

 17-year-old Ulanova married balding concertmaster Isaac Melikov.
 Her second marriage with the conductor of the Mariinsky Theatre, Eugene Antonovich Dubovsky, who was 12 years older, was also short-lived.